LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Technical appendices and supplementary material

 \subsection{Comparison to baselines for identifying mislabels}

-In Table~\ref{table:comp}, we evaluate mislabel detection on CIFAR-100 with 50\% uniform noise, comparing LiLAW's weights to the mislabel flags (0 for mislabeled, 1 for correctly labeled) at an early training stage (epoch~3) and later training stage (epoch~10).
-We note that early-stage signals are very informative for LiLAW with $\mathcal{W}_\alpha$ achieving the best AUROC (\(0.9838 \rightarrow 0.9782\)) and the best AUPRC (\(0.9810 \rightarrow 0.9755\)) at both stages, with minor changes, compared to all 7 other methods.
-This indicates that, early in training, confidently learned examples help expose mislabeled points (which remain high-loss), and $\mathcal{W}_\alpha$ captures this separation robustly over time. $\mathcal{W}_\beta$ attains high AUROC (\(0.9719 \rightarrow 0.9768\)) but low AUPRC (\(\approx 0.31\) at both epochs), suggesting it ranks many mislabeled items highly but also hard and correct samples highly. $\mathcal{W}_\delta$ improves AUROC with training (\(0.8434 \rightarrow 0.9258\)) while maintaining low AUPRC (\(\approx 0.33\)), suggesting that hard samples get easier to identify over time but there may also be an increase in false positives.
-Note that $\mathcal{W}$ takes the sum of $\mathcal{W}_\alpha$, $\mathcal{W}_\beta$, and $\mathcal{W}_\delta$ to aggregate signal from easy, moderate, and hard samples.
+In Table~\ref{table:comp}, we evaluate mislabel detection on CIFAR-100 with 50\% symmetric noise at an early training stage (epoch~3) and later training stage (epoch~10).
+Early-stage signals are very informative for LiLAW with $\mathcal{W}_\alpha$ achieving the best AUROC and the best AUPRC at both stages, with minor changes, compared to all 7 other methods.
+This indicates that, early in training, we can surface mislabeled points and $\mathcal{W}_\alpha$ captures this separation robustly over time. $\mathcal{W}_\beta$ attains high AUROC but low AUPRC, suggesting it ranks many mislabeled items highly but also hard and correct samples highly. $\mathcal{W}_\delta$ improves AUROC with training while maintaining low AUPRC, suggesting that hard samples get easier to identify over time.